What Is Kubernetes Ingress?

 Client 🡪 LoadBalancer 🡪 Ingress controller 🡪 Other services 🡪 Pod

-Looking to gain polish your Kubernetes skills?
+Are you looking to polish your Kubernetes skills?
 Check out this Kubernetes course from KodeKloud:

 Kubernetes for the Absolute Beginners – Hands-on Tutorial | KodeKloud